Sarthak1970/Smart-Glasses/README.md

 ## Features
 - **Object Detection**: Identifies objects in the environment and provides audio feedback to describe them.
 - **Text Recognition (OCR)**: Reads printed or handwritten text and converts it to speech.
+- **Image Captioning(Blip)**:generate a descriptive text for an image using computer vision and blip.
 - **Navigation Assistance**: Alerts the user to obstacles and provides directions.
 - **Face Recognition**: Identifies known faces and notifies the user.